Fly: Economic importance

 An Anopheles stephensi mosquito drinking human blood.
 The species carries malaria.

 Dipterans are an important group of insects and have a considerable impact on the environment.
-Some leaf-miner flies (Agromyzidae), fruit flies (Tephritidae and Drosophilidae) and gall midges (Cecidomyiidae) are pests of agricultural crops; others such as tsetse flies, screwworm and botflies (Oestridae) attack livestock, causing wounds, spreading disease, and creating significant economic harm.
-See article: Parasitic flies of domestic animals.
-A few can even cause myiasis in humans.
-Still others such as mosquitoes (Culicidae), blackflies (Simuliidae) and drain flies (Psychodidae) impact human health, acting as vectors of major tropical diseases.

-Among these, Anopheles mosquitoes transmit malaria, filariasis, and arboviruses; Aedes aegypti mosquitoes carry dengue fever and the Zika virus; blackflies carry river blindness; sand flies carry leishmaniasis.
-Other dipterans are a nuisance to humans, especially when present in large numbers; these include houseflies, which contaminate food and spread food-borne illnesses; the biting midges and sandflies (Ceratopogonidae) and the houseflies and stable flies (Muscidae).
-In tropical regions, eye flies (Chloropidae) which visit the eye in search of fluids can be a nuisance in some seasons.
+Some leaf-miner flies (Agromyzidae), fruit flies (Tephritidae and Drosophilidae) and gall midges (Cecidomyiidae) are pests of agricultural crops; others, such as tsetse flies, screwworm and botflies (Oestridae), attack livestock, causing wounds, spreading disease, and creating significant economic harm.
+Others are parasites of various domestic animals.
+A few can cause myiasis in humans.
+Still others such, as mosquitoes (Culicidae), blackflies (Simuliidae) and drain flies (Psychodidae), impact human health, acting as vectors of major tropical diseases.
+Among these, Anopheles mosquitoes transmit malaria, filariasis, and arboviruses; Aedes aegypti mosquitoes carry dengue fever and the Zika virus; blackflies carry river blindness; and sand flies carry leishmaniasis.
+Other dipterans are a nuisance to humans, especially when present in large numbers.
+These include houseflies, which contaminate food and spread food-borne illnesses; biting midges and sandflies (Ceratopogonidae); and houseflies and stable flies (Muscidae).
+In tropical regions, eye flies (Chloropidae), which visit the eye in search of fluids, can be a nuisance in some seasons.

 Many dipterans serve roles that are useful to humans.
 Houseflies, blowflies and fungus gnats (Mycetophilidae) are scavengers and aid in decomposition.
 Robber flies (Asilidae), tachinids (Tachinidae) and dagger flies and balloon flies (Empididae) are predators and parasitoids of other insects, helping to control a variety of pests.
-Many dipterans such as bee flies (Bombyliidae) and hoverflies (Syrphidae) are pollinators of crop plants.
+Many dipterans, such as bee flies (Bombyliidae) and hoverflies (Syrphidae), are pollinators of crop plants.